sahinyurek/docs/docs/administration/platform-management/misp/add-edit-delete-server.md

     <img src="../images/purpose-list.png" alt="Purpose List" width="400" height="200"/>

-1. In the Proxy settings section, select the **Type of protocol** from the list.
+1. if TheHive need a proxy to connect to the MISP server, select the **Type of protocol** from the list.

     <img src="../images/type-of-protocol.png" alt="Type of Protocol" width="400" height="200"/>